react-navigation/react-navigation.github.io/versioned_docs/version-7.x/hello-react-navigation.md

 - Each [`Stack.Screen`](screen.md) component takes a [`name`](screen.md#name) prop which refers to the name of the route and [`component`](screen.md#component) prop which specifies the component to render for the route.
 These are the 2 required props.
 - To specify what the initial route in a stack is, provide an [`initialRouteName`](navigator.md#initial-route-name) as the prop for the navigator.
 - To specify screen-specific options, we can pass an [`options`](screen-options.md#options-prop-on-screen) prop to `Stack.Screen`, and for common options, we can pass [`screenOptions`](screen-options.md#screenoptions-prop-on-the-navigator) to `Stack.Navigator`.
+- To pass additional data to a screen, we can either use React context and wrap the navigator with a context provider to pass data to the screens (recommended), or we can use a render callback for the screen instead of specifying a `component` prop.

 </TabItem>
 </Tabs>